The cohomology of biquotients via a product on the two-sided bar construction

-\stepcounter{table} \begin{layout*} The layout of the paper is as follows. \end{layout*} \begin{sublayout} In \Cref{sec:alg} we recall algebraic conventions and the two-sided bar construction, taking some pains to convincingly justify a class of maps whose existence is asserted in the literature. \end{sublayout} \begin{sublayout} In \Cref{sec:HGA} we discuss extended homotopy Gerstenhaber algebras and recall results showing normalized cochain algebras and cohomology rings are examples. \end{sublayout} \begin{sublayout} In \Cref{sec:SHC} we recall the quasi-isomorphisms we need, \Ai-algebra maps $\genmap$ from $\H(B\G)$ to $\C(B\G)$ for $\G \in \{K,G,H\}$ and \DGA maps $\formalitymap\: \C(BT) \lt \H(BT)$ for $T \in \{T_K,T_H\}$ maximal tori in $K$ and $H$.
+\stepcounter{table} \begin{layout*} The layout of the paper is as follows. \end{layout*} \begin{sublayout} In \Cref{sec:alg} we recall algebraic conventions and the two-sided bar construction. \end{sublayout} \begin{sublayout} In \Cref{sec:HGA} we discuss extended homotopy Gerstenhaber algebras and recall results showing normalized cochain algebras and cohomology rings are examples. \end{sublayout} \begin{sublayout} In \Cref{sec:SHC} we recall the quasi-isomorphisms we need, \Ai-algebra maps $\genmap$ from $\H(B\G)$ to $\C(B\G)$ for $\G \in \{K,G,H\}$ and \DGA maps $\formalitymap\: \C(BT) \lt \H(BT)$ for $T \in \{T_K,T_H\}$ maximal tori in $K$ and $H$.
 These $f$ will be defined so as to annihilate the error terms distinguishing $\genmap$ from a genuine \DGA map, so that the composites $\H(BK) \to \C(BK) \to \C(BT_K) \to \H(BT_K)$ and~$\H(BH) \lt \H(BT_H)$ are just the functorially induced $\H\big(B(T_K \inc K)\mnn\big)$ and $\H\big(B(T_H \inc H)\mnn\big)$.
 The \DGA quasi-isomorphisms $\formalitymap$ do not necessarily exist if $T$ is replaced by a more general Lie group, and to construct them we need a simplicial model for $BT$, which necessitates the replacements discussed in \Cref{sec:top}.